 6. Remove The WordPress Version Number You Use

 The WordPress version number can be found right in your website’s source view.
-Why I am mentioning this is because if hackers know which version you are using then it will be easy for them to build the perfect attack.
+Why we are mentioning this is because if hackers know which version you are using, then it will be easy for them to build the perfect attack.
 So it is better to hide it and there are several plugins that can do the task.

 Securing a WordPress website is much more than installing a security plugin and thinking that it is safe.
 However, with the above-mentioned tricks you can secure your site.
 The more you take care of your WordPress website security, the tougher it gets for a hacker to get in.